+How often you water petunias (Petunia x hybrida, USDA zones 10-11) depends largely on the plants themselves and the weather conditions.
 Proper watering keeps your petunia plants healthy and helps them produce abundant blooms.
 While these annual flowers have few care requirements, regular irrigation is a must.
 Deep watering helps the petunias produce long, healthy roots.
 Watering lightly and frequently is harmful as the petunias grow weak, with shallow roots, which inhibits their ability to seek out moisture and soil nutrients.

 Plant petunias in well-draining beds.
 Avoid locations where water tends to collect after rain or irrigation, as petunias cannot tolerate soggy soils.
 Newly planted petunias need evenly moist soil for the first few weeks after planting, to establish a healthy root system.
 Once established, reduce watering to once every seven to 10 days.
 Provide 1 to 2 inches of water at each irrigation, which is enough water to moisten the top 6 to 8 inches of soil.
 Petunias can tolerate mild drying but the soil shouldn't be allowed to dry out completely.

-Check the moisture in the soil daily by sticking your finger into it.
+Check the moisture in the soil daily by sticking your finger into it or using a soil moisture meter.
 Water when the top inch feels dry.
 Ensure the soil is evenly moist throughout by watering until the excess drains from the bottom of the pot.
-Smaller containers dry out more quickly than larger containers and may require more frequent watering.
-Petunias may also require twice daily watering during the hottest part of summer.
+Some petunias may also require twice daily watering during the hottest part of summer.